 In the arts and sciences we sponsor a particularly wide range of projects.
 One aspect is the funding of outstanding research and development at the higher education institutions in the city.
 Our funding focuses on special research projects, endowments for professorships and the technical equipment for scientific work.

-For another, the promotion of art and culture contributes to reinforcing Lübeck’s importance as a city of culture in the north.
-In addition to major cultural institutions such as the Kulturstiftung der Hansestadt Lübeck, Theater Lübeck, the Lübeck University of Music and the Schleswig-Holstein Music Festival, which are continuously supported by the Possehl Foundation, numerous smaller initiatives bring culture to life in Lübeck and are supported by the Foundation.
+An additional aspect is that the promotion of art and culture helps to reinforce Lübeck’s position as a cultural centre in northern Europe.
+Alongside the major cultural institutions such as the Lübeck Cultural Foundation, Lübeck Theatre, the Lübeck College of Music and the Schleswig-Holstein Music Festival, which all receive regular funding from the Possehl Foundation, there are many other smaller initiatives that keep culture alive and vibrant in Lübeck and are sponsored by the Foundation.